 The table below is the beginning of a collection, in alphabetical order, of teaching and learning tools from across the University.
 We are defining “tool” broadly to include any site that provides a technological value-add to improve teaching and learning.
-Many of the tools listed below are here because they were facilitated by HILT grants or events.
+Many of the tools listed below were facilitated by HILT grants or events.
 As this list grows, we will develop the appropriate filters to facilitate an efficient browsing experience.
 Currently, to find specific content, please use the search bar and filters.

 If you know of a tool that should be listed here, please let us know.

 ablConnect is an online database of active learning efforts in post-secondary classrooms.

 AnnotationsX is an educational tool that allows faculty to set up text, image, and video objects within their Canvas (or Edx) course site, so that students can engage with the materials by submitting annotations.

 An educational tool that uses evidence-based principles to improve learning and help users remember material learned in class, at home, or in the hospital.

 The Connected Scholar is an online writing workspace for students and scholars to compose writing projects while tracking the progression of their ideas through exploratory, intellectual engagement with established works.

 The catalog will help you explore Harvard's course history, plan for your semester schedule, and search by keywords.